prashantbaher/tcc-blog/_posts/solidworks-macros/2019-04-20-create-center-rectangle.md

 In the above code sample I have used (0, 0, 0) point which is *origin* of sketch.

-For point 2, I used (1, 0, 0) which is 1 point distance in *X-direction*.
+For point 2, I used (1, 1, 0) which is 1 point distance in *X-direction* and 1 point distance in *Y-direction*.

 This `CreateCenterRectangle` method returns **an array** of *sketch segments* that represent the edges created for this Center rectangle.